wmck126/reactBingo/README.md

 # Bingo

 ## To do:
-- Have each individual bingo number be highlighted on click
+~~- Have each individual bingo number be highlighted on click~~
+  - optimize
 - Create Random drawing
 - Create List of bingo numbers and which ones have already been drawn
 - Add button to do next drawing